Mohammed Badaru Abubakar: Minister of defence

+neither the minister of defense (Abubakar) nor his deputy, the minister of state for defense (Bello Matawalle) had any defense or security experience.
+Both are former governors from the hotbed of the kidnapping crisis who are seen as sympathetic to the bandits based on their utterances in the media.
+On a BBC Hausa interview in late November 2025, Abubakar made the shocking claim that the bandits hide in forests so dense that bombs cannot reach them.
+As such, pressure mounted for both civilian defense ministers to be replaced.

+On December 2, 2025, Mohammed Badaru Abubakar resigned "for health reasons" and was replaced by the former chief of defense staff, gen Christopher Musa who retired just a few weeks prior.

 Awards

 In recognition of his hard work, philanthropic activities, Badaru was conferred with the traditional title of Sardaunan Ringim in Ringim emirate and Walin Jahun in Dutse emirate councils respectively.
 He was also conferred with the national honour of Member of the Order of the Niger (MON) by the president in 2006.